 Our Department has an active outreach program for the local community.
-We participate two major campus based outreach events, several UF and local community events, as well as visit local schools and organizations.
-Keep an eye on our events listing for upcoming outreach opportunities.
+We participate in two major campus-based outreach events, several UF and local community events, as well as visit local schools and organizations.

 Can You Dig It?